Pteranodon: Flight

 The wing shape of Pteranodon suggests that it would have flown rather like a modern-day albatross.
 This is based on the fact that Pteranodon had a high aspect ratio (wingspan to chord length) similar to that of the albatross — 9:1 for Pteranodon, compared to 8:1 for an albatross.
 Albatrosses spend long stretches of time at sea fishing, and use a flight pattern called "dynamic soaring" which exploits the vertical gradient of wind speed near the ocean surface to travel long distances without flapping, and without the aid of thermals (which do not occur over the open ocean the same way they do over land).
 While most of a Pteranodon flight would have depended on soaring, like long-winged seabirds, it probably required an occasional active, rapid burst of flapping, and studies of Pteranodon wing loading (the strength of the wings vs. the weight of the body) indicate that they were capable of substantial flapping flight, contrary to some earlier suggestions that they were so big they could only glide.
 However, a more recent study suggests that it relied on thermal soaring, unlike modern seabirds but much like modern continental flyers and the extinct Pelagornis.

 Like other pterosaurs, Pteranodon probably took off from a standing, quadrupedal position.
 Using their long forelimbs for leverage, they would have vaulted themselves into the air in a rapid leap.
 Almost all of the energy would have been generated by the forelimbs.
 The upstroke of the wings would have occurred when the animal cleared the ground followed by a rapid down-stroke to generate additional lift and complete the launch into the air.

-Terrestrial locomotion

-Historically, the terrestrial locomotion of Pteranodon, especially whether it was bipedal or quadrupedal, has been the subject of debate.
-Today, most pterosaur researchers agree that pterosaurs were quadrupedal, thanks largely to the discovery of pterosaur trackways.

-The possibility of aquatic locomotion via swimming has been discussed briefly in several papers (Bennett 2001, 1994, and Bramwell & Whitfield 1974).
+It is possible that Pteranodon could have achieved this from the water, as well as on land, which has been speculated for various other such as the distantly related Anhanguera.

+Locomotion

+Historically, terrestrial locomotion in Pteranodon, as in pterosaurs overall, has been the subject of debate, chiefly the matter of whether or not they were bipedal or quadrupedal.
+The earliest model of Pteranodon locomotion, put forward by Cherrie D. Bramwell and G. R. Whitfield, suggested that they were utterly incapable of walking or standing.
+Instead, they suggested that it moved on land by pushing itself around, and that it took off by perching on cliffsides and allowing the wind to take it.
+Subsequent works largely revolved around more conventional methods of locomotion, such as bipedalism and various kinds of quadrupedalism.
+In 2004, Sankar Chatterjee and R. J. Templin proposed a dual system, wherein pterosaurs walked quadrupedally most of the time, but opted for a bipedal takeoff.
+The latter, however, is unlikely.
+Trackways suggest that pterosaurs like Pteranodon were quadrupedal.